Johennes/jquery.flashcards/README.md

 None of the options is required.
 If nothing is supplied, predefined defaults are used.
 Available options include:

-* `questionSide = 'front' | 'back'`
+* `questionSide = 'front' | 'back'` - side of the card that contains
-  Side of the card that contains the  question and is displayed first for any new card
+the  question and is displayed first for any new card
-* `headGenerator = function(side, value, hint)`
+* `headGenerator = function(side, value, hint)` - function for
-  Function for generating the text to be displayed in the card's head
+generating the text to be displayed in the card's head
-* `footGenerator = function(side, value, hint)`
+* `footGenerator = function(side, value, hint)` - function for
-  Function for generating the text to be displayed in the card's foot
+generating the text to be displayed in the card's foot